REST Methods

 Introduction

-Restify provides several different approaches to respond consistent to the application's incoming request.
+Restify provides several different approaches to respond consistently to the application's incoming request.
 By default,

 Restify's base rest controller class uses a RestResponse